hypercerts-org/hypercerts/docs/docs/developer/api/contracts/marketplace/helpers/OrderValidatorV2A.md

 # OrderValidatorV2A

-_LooksRare protocol team (👀,💎)_
+_LooksRare protocol team (👀,💎); bitbeckers_

 > OrderValidatorV2A

 This contract is used to check the validity of maker ask/bid orders in the LooksRareProtocol (v2).
 It performs checks for: 1.
 Protocol allowlist issues (i.e. currency or strategy not allowed) 2.
 Maker order-specific issues (e.g., order invalid due to format or other-strategy specific issues) 3.
 Nonce related issues (e.g., nonce executed or cancelled) 4.
 Signature related issues and merkle tree parameters 5.
 Timestamp related issues (e.g., order expired) 6.
-Asset-related issues for ERC20/ERC721/ERC1155 (approvals and balances) 7.
+Asset-related issues for ERC20/ERC721/ERC1155/Hypercerts (approvals and balances) 7.
 Collection-type suggestions 8.
 Transfer manager related issues 9.
 Creator fee related issues (e.g., creator fee too high, ERC2981 bundles)

 _This version does not handle strategies with partial fills._